Why is a food system that promotes health, equity and sustainability important?

-But there are many negative side effects associated with our food system successes.
-Because of our disjointed approach to food, the food system creates many problems that receive limited attention from governments, perhaps because they are the types of "wicked problems: that many governments struggle to address (Chalifour and McLeod-Kilmurray, 2016)..
+Because of our disjointed approach to food, the many problems receive limited attention from governments, perhaps because they are the types of "wicked problems" that many governments struggle to address (Chalifour and McLeod-Kilmurray, 2016).
 Although the grocery stores are usually full, which creates an image of success and stability, Canada also has:

 - Hunger in a land of plenty: some 10% of Canadians cannot afford a nourishing diet even though there is lots of food to go around (Special Rapporteur on Right to Food, 2012).
 The system has created inequitable food access by geography (north-south and east-west), demography (first nation peoples, racialized minorities, the elderly), and income.
 Charities are the most visible response to hunger (food banks, other caring community responses), and their existence is often named as a reason for inadequate government responses.

 - A focus on export when regional economy experts tell us that import substitution produces more economic activity and jobs than does exports (Bendavid-Val, 1991).
 Canada imports 30% of what we consume (AAFC, 2015) and probably half of that is foods we can produce and store here (ERL, HCA, and MacRae, 2015).
 Global movement of food is actually a relatively small percentage of global food consumption (less than 12%, see Oosterveer and Sonnenfeld, 2012), so the dominant narrative regarding the importance of international food trade (and Canada's role in it) is somewhat inaccurate.